 GDPR – people choose what they receive

-The traditional ways of finding new customers – trade shows, events, telesales and even direct mail – will continue largely unchanged and may even see a little revival.
+The era of the cheap digital marketing may be behind us, and marketing budgets may need to be re-focused.The traditional ways of finding new customers were trade shows, events, telesales and even direct mail.
+These will continue largely unchanged and may even see a little revival.